tpwres/teczki-polskiego-wrestlingu/content/a/grand-timeline.md

 * PpW buys a full-size wrestling ring from Supron.
 The same one he bought for PPWF back in 2003.
 * PTW holds their infamous lottery.
 This marketing stunt ultimately backfires, losing the organization money.
 Many of their talent, fed up and conflicted with the organization, leave.
 * After exiting PTW, a group of their former talent starts [Legacy of Wrestling](@/o/low.md)
-* PTW downscales heavily, both in roster size and ambitions.
+* PTW downscales heavily, both in roster size and ambitions, relocates to Kozłów.
+The Underground series loses its monthly cadence.
 {% end %}